How to Generate Wireshark Dissectors using TSN.1 Compiler

 if (check_col(pinfo->cinfo, COL_PROTOCOL))

-col_set_str(pinfo->cinfo, COL_PROTOCOL, "FOO");
+col_set_str(pinfo->cinfo, COL_PROTOCOL, "ECHO");

 /* Clear out stuff in the info column */